 There are so many options and combinations you can use to study music and notebooking pages are a great way to get started!
-So, here’s a fun pack for you today!
-I created these fun Composer and Christmas Song Study Notebooking Pages for you!
-There are 18 different pages in several different styles in manuscript lines and plain lines.
+So, I created these fun Composer and Christmas Song Study Notebooking Pages.
+They include 18 different pages in several different styles with manuscript lines and plain lines.

 To receive this Composer & Christmas Song Study Notebooking Pages freebie you MUST sign up to receive our emails below.

 Be sure to check your spam for the freebie.
 It will be coming from firstname.lastname@example.org

 Latest posts by Annette (see all)